 Days 4 & 5: Franconia Notch

 We’ll hike up and over the Kinsmans, past beautiful mountain lakes, and down into Franconia Notch where we’ll rest and celebrate our first few days on the trail.

 Days 6-8: Franconia Ridge & The Pemigewasset Wilderness

 Well-rested and refueled, we’ll head up and across Franconia Ridge, averaging 10 miles a day.
 In this section of the Whites, the terrain is rugged with amazing views of the valley and peaks around us, including the Pemigewasset Wilderness to the south.
 We will spend a night in a hut run by the Appalachian Mountain Club, giving us the chance to meet other hikers and experience hut life.

-During the last three days of our trip, we’ll tackle some of New England’s toughest hiking as we head across the Presidential Range and up and over Mount Washington.
-Averaging 10 miles a day, we’ll summit multiple 4,000 foot peaks and stay in two more of the Appalachian Mountain Club’s alpine huts.
+During the last few days of our trip, we’ll tackle some of New England’s toughest hiking as we head across the Presidential Range and up and over Mount Washington.
+After we conclude our hike, we’ll embark on two days of whitewater kayaking on the Androscoggin River.

 Days 12 & 13: Trip End

-We’ll spend a relaxing evening at a local frontcountry campground before driving back to Williamstown to celebrate our accomplishments on the Appalachian Trail Challenge.
+We’ll spend a relaxing evening at a local frontcountry campground before driving back to Williamstown to celebrate our accomplishments on the Appalachian Trail Expedition.

 5 nights of frontcountry camping.
 Campgrounds will have flush toilets and showers.